 If you already have a baby and they have colic, meaning they cry for long periods of time for no apparent reason, a swing could be your lifeline to sanity.
 Some babies find swings agitating, but others will be soothed by their rocking, swaying, or even vibrating movements—the only way to find out whether a swing helps a fussy baby is to try them in it.
 If at first they resist, give it some time.
 The comforting design of swings can grow on the child and help them relax.

-The seats on many swings can recline at different angles, which can help a baby with colic or reflux by adjusting as needed to their preference.
-Generally, babies with reflux improve when seated in a more upright position, and the same goes for a colicky baby if they cry while laid flat.
+On many swings, the seat pad can recline at different angles, which can help a baby with colic or reflux by adjusting as needed to their preference.
+Generally, newborns with reflux improve when seated in a more upright position, and the same goes for a colicky baby if they cry while laid flat.

 Keep in mind that infants under four months should be placed at the most reclined angle to ensure they don’t fall out, according to the AAP.
 Again, follow the manufacturer’s safety guidelines for recommended seat angle according to age and weight, and always securely fasten the safety harness around a child in a more upright position, especially as they begin to roll and sit up on their own.
 That’s usually when it’s time to stop using the swing.

 Pay attention to maximum weight (and minimum weight) guidelines for specific swings; they usually are made for babies from 6 to 20 (or even 30 lbs).
 Some bouncers convert to stationary toddler seats with higher weight limits for lounging rather than bouncing.

 If you plan to have multiple children to extend a baby swing’s use or aren’t wary of its cost, then go for it.
 Swings are a useful tool to have at home when it comes to soothing your baby while giving your arms a break.